 \section{Synthetic Data Evaluation}

 The evaluation of generated data is pivotal for data-centric artificial intelligence.
-A well-defined and scientifically grounded evaluation framework is essential for guiding data generation and utilization \cite{long2024llms}.
-Giuffre \textit{et al.} \cite{giuffre2023harnessing} examined synthetic data applications in healthcare, highlighting concerns related to bias, quality, and privacy.
-Yan \textit{et al.} \cite{yan2022multifaceted} proposed a systematic framework for evaluating synthetic electronic health records based on utility and privacy metrics.
-Tpsato \textit{et al.} \cite{tosato2023eeg} conducted both qualitative and quantitative assessments of synthetic EEG data in comparison to real recordings.
-Additionally, Long \textit{et al.} \cite{long2024llms} evaluated synthetic data based on fidelity, diversity, and downstream task performance.
+A scientifically grounded evaluation framework is essential for guiding both data generation and utilization \cite{long2024llms}.
+Giuffre \textit{et al.} \cite{giuffre2023harnessing} examined synthetic data applications in healthcare and highlighted concerns related to bias, quality, and privacy.
+Yan \textit{et al.} \cite{yan2022multifaceted} proposed a systematic framework for evaluating synthetic electronic health records from utility and privacy perspectives.
+Tosato \textit{et al.} \cite{tosato2023eeg} conducted qualitative and quantitative assessments of synthetic EEG data against real recordings.
+Long \textit{et al.} \cite{long2024llms} further evaluated synthetic data in terms of fidelity, diversity, and downstream task performance.

-This section introduces an evaluation framework to assess the synthetic data across six dimensions: reliability, quality, task performance, model performance, multimodal consistency, and privacy preservation ability, as shown in Fig.~\ref{fig:evaluation}.